Why Choose a Truck Accident Lawyer from Flick Law Firm for Your Case?

 Should I Settle My 18 Wheeler Accident Claim Quickly?

-Also, information about extent of the trucker’s and trucking company’s wrongdoing (and the value of your case) may not be fully known at the beginning.
-Was your crash caused because the trucker was driving more hours than allowed and tired?
-Did the trucking company have a history of poor safety practices?
-Investigation and research is often required to answer these important questions.
-You may not have accurate information about the amount of insurance available to pay your claim.
-We could go on.
+You may not have complete information about extent of the trucker’s and trucking company’s wrongdoing.
+Was the trucker was driving more longer than allowed and tired or on drugs?
+Does the trucking company have poor safety practices?
+Investigation and research is often required to answer these and other important questions.

 Some insurance companies may try to settle your claim quickly basically to reduce the amount they have to pay you.
 The bottom line is that settling your 18 wheeler accident claim quickly may not the best thing to do.